 3:00 PM Sunday, March 12, 2017

-Winner of Gramophone’s 2016 Recording of the Year and one of the most sought-after young artists of this generation, Levit makes his Chicago and Symphony Center debut on the 2016/17 SCP Piano series in a program featuring American composer Frederic Rzewski's Dreams II, inspired by Akira Kurosawa's film Yume.
-Beethoven's extraordinary virtuosic showpiece, Thirty-Three Variations on a Waltz by Diabelli, brings the evening to a thrilling close.
+Winner of Gramophone's 2016 Recording of the Year and one of the most sought-after young artists of this generation, Levit makes his Chicago and Symphony Center debut on the 2016/17 SCP Piano series in a program featuring American composer Frederic Rzewski, whom Levit considers "one of the greatest composers of our time."
+Rzewski's Dreams II, a phenomenally complex and beautiful work, is inspired by Akira Kurosawa's film Yume.
+Beethoven's extraordinary, virtuosic showpiece Thirty-Three Variations on a Waltz by Diabelli promises to bring the concert to a thrilling close.

 Rzewski Dreams, Part II Beethoven Diabelli Variations, Op.
 120